Park Bo-ram: 2016–2018: Orange Moon and digital singles

-2018–2024: Label changes and final projects before death
+2018–2024: Label changes and final projects

 In October 2018, Park signed with new agency Huayi Brothers.

 In December 2021, Park signed with Xanadu Entertainment.

 Personal life

 Park was in a relationship with singer and actor Seo In-guk from 2016 to 2018.

 Death

 On April 11, 2024, Park was found collapsed and undergoing cardiac arrest at her friend's home in Seoul.
 The Namyangju police department filed an incident report on April 12 stating that Park was at a private gathering with two other friends on the evening of April 11.
 She excused herself and went to the washroom at approximately 9:55 p.m. and did not return for an extended period of time.
 Park's friends "found her slouched over the sink, unconscious."

 The Korean police further discovered that Bo-ram and two friends drank together about a bottle of soju at a Namyangju house.
-They performed CPR until the ambulance arrived, but she was pronounced dead at Hanyang University Guri Hospital at 11:17 p.m.
-A legal opinion was earlier issued by National Forensic Service that "the cause of death was unknown" and undergoing investigation at the time of the report.
-The autopsy performed on April 15 revealed negative signs of homicide or suicide signs according to Xanadu Entertainment.
+The friends performed CPR until the ambulance arrived, but she was pronounced dead at Hanyang University Guri Hospital at 11:17 p.m.
+A legal opinion was earlier issued by National Forensic Service that "the cause of death was unknown" and was undergoing investigation at the time of the report.
+The autopsy performed on April 15 revealed negative signs of homicide or suicide according to Xanadu Entertainment.
 On May 23, the autopsy report determined that her death was due to acute alcohol poisoning, confirming police reports of her underlying liver conditions.

 The funeral home wake was held at Room 21 of Asan Medical Center followed by funeral procession at 6 a.m.
 KST on April 17.
 Bo-ram's younger brother held her portrait, while Roy Kim led the pallbearers.
 Fellow former Superstar K contestants Huh Gak and Kang Seung-yoon, Park Jae-jung, Giant Pink, Kara's Heo Young-ji, actress Go Eun-ah, EXID's Seo Hye-lin and Kim jointly paid a memorial tribute.
 The burial followed at Seoul Memorial Park, Chuncheon's Dongsan Memorial Park in Gangwon Province, South Korea.